-To address Title VI assurance, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area maintains a Title VI / Nondiscrimination Policy Statement.
+To address Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987 and the Florida Civil Right Act of 1992 assurance, the Metropolitan Transportation Planning Organization maintains a Title VI / Nondiscrimination Policy Statement.
 A copy of this policy statement is on the succeeding pages of this appendix.